NoaLwx/CreatieCoding_blog.1/posts/week9.md

 disable_html_sanitization: true
 ---

-# 1 - Consider I heard TALKING IS DANGEROUS Links to an external site., by Lauren Lee McCarthy Links to an external site..
+# Consider I heard TALKING IS DANGEROUS, by Lauren Lee McCarthy.
 In what way could you consider this project to:

 ## Be an example of mycelial creativity?